-- A. The corporation shall function within and serve the area defined by the State of Connecticut as the Eastern Connecticut Workforce Development Area, consisting of the following municipalities: Ashford, Bozrah, Brooklyn, Canterbury, Chaplin, Colchester, Columbia, Coventry, Eastford, East Lyme, Franklin, Griswold (including the borough of Jewett City), Groton (including the City of Groton), Hampton, Killingly, Lebanon, Ledyard, Lisbon, Lyme, Mansfield, Montville, New London, North Stonington, Norwich, Old Lyme, Plainfield, Pomfret, Preston, Putnam, Salem, Scotland, Sprague, Sterling, Stonington (including the Borough of Stonington), Thompson, Union, Voluntown, Waterford, Willington, Windham, and Woodstock. - B. The location(s) of the office(s) or American Job Center(s) of the corporation shall be determined by vote of the board of directors.
+A. The corporation shall function within and serve the area defined by the State of Connecticut as the Eastern Connecticut Workforce Development Area, consisting of the following municipalities: Ashford, Bozrah, Brooklyn, Canterbury, Chaplin, Colchester,

+Columbia, Coventry, Eastford, East Lyme, Franklin, Griswold (including the borough of Jewett City), Groton (including the City of Groton), Hampton, Killingly, Lebanon, Ledyard, Lisbon, Lyme, Mansfield, Montville, New London, North Stonington, Norwich, Old Lyme, Plainfield, Pomfret, Preston, Putnam, Salem, Scotland, Sprague, Sterling, Stonington (including the Borough of Stonington), Thompson, Union, Voluntown, Waterford, Willington, Windham, and Woodstock.

+B. The location(s) of the office(s) or American Job Center(s) of the corporation shall be determined by vote of the board of directors and based on consultation with the Connecticut Department of Labor.